chairaudio/SaM-Designer/README.md

     git clone --recursive https://github.com/chairaudio/SaM-Designer.git

-The `--recursive` switch tells git to pull also the JUCE submodule.
+The `--recursive` switch tells git to pull also the JUCE ans SaM submodules.
 Without the switch you have to seperately get the submodule.

     git clone https://github.com/chairaudio/SaM-Designer.git